bward3/spokes-people/README.md

 ## USAGE

-A BUILT APP TO LOCATE BIKE STATIONS THROUGOUT THE WORLD
+A BUILT APP TO LOCATE BIKE STATIONS THROUGHOUT THE WORLD

 ## CONTRIBUTING